razorpay/blade/CONTRIBUTING.md

 yarn workspace @razorpay/blade plop
 ```

-This command automate the process of generating boilerplate code and automatically adding neccessary imports & exports.
+This command automates the process of generating boilerplate code and automatically adds neccessary imports & exports.

 First enter the icon name in Title Case.